 Learning to read Chinese can be a struggle!
-Thankfully, I have found out with graded readers like the Chairman’s Bao and Du Chinese, there are both effective and fun ways to do it.
+Thankfully, I have found out that when armed with the right mindset and the appropriate tools, there are both effective and fun ways to do it.

-If you’ve ever tried to learn characters, you are surely familiar with the constant struggle of memorizing characters to forget them moments later.
+If you’ve ever tried to learn characters, you are surely familiar with the constant struggle of memorizing characters, only to forget them moments later.

 The fact is, without a regular and sustained routine of review and practice, any given character you learn will eventually slip from your memory.